College of Health Professions

 Graduate Certificate in Strength and Conditioning

-The Graduate Certificate in Strength and Conditioning is designed for individuals interested in the professional field of strength and conditioning.
+The Graduate Certificate in Strength and Conditioning, which is available fully online or in a traditional classroom setting, is designed for individuals interested in the professional field of strength and conditioning.
 The Strength and Conditioning Certificate provides a base of knowledge that enables students to enter the profession or enhance their skills in the field.
 The five-course program is designed so that students may become certified as a strength and conditioning specialist (CSCS) by the National Strength and Conditioning Association (NSCA) by the completion of their certificate program.

 Advanced degrees in sports medicine and fitness are in demand because athletes at the professional, college, and high school level continue to advance, and also as the popularity of personal trainers and nutritionists continues to rise.
 Over the next decade, the U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for fitness and recreation professionals, and athletes and coaches will continue to grow.

-Students in the program have access to a fully-equipped clinical laboratory, an anatomy laboratory, a Kin-Com isokinetic dynamometer, a human performance laboratory equipped with a MedGraphics metabolic cart, and a computer laboratory equipped with PC-compatible and Macintosh computers.
+Students in the program have the option to study completely online or to enjoy in-person access to a fully-equipped clinical laboratory, an anatomy laboratory, a Kin-Com isokinetic dynamometer, a human performance laboratory equipped with a MedGraphics metabolic cart, and a computer laboratory equipped with PC-compatible and Macintosh computers.
 The faculty includes specialists in athletic training, sports/orthopedic rehabilitation, exercise physiology, electro-therapeutic modalities, manual therapies, strength and conditioning, computer-based applications, and international education.

 Armstrong health science students take advantage of small class sizes, personalized plans of study, accessible professors, and an instructional staff with years of experience in the health sciences.
 Many students find the location of Armstrong, close to countless health service organizations in Savannah, of significant benefit during the course of their study —particularly as they investigate practicum/internship and thesis opportunities.